johndpope/beiras-rnn/README.md

 ### predict-local.py
 Create the model using the weights and made prediction from the sentence introduce in the command line.

+### predict-server.py
+Make prediction from the sentence introduce in the command line using tensorflow-servin.

 ## Getting Started